 “Awesome!”
 Charley exclaimed.
 “We could set it up and have our own hangout!”

 Mal turned to his other friend.
 “Hank, you’ve been quiet since we left the fight.
 Kind of unusual for you.
 What do you think?
 Would you stick around if we re-formed the group?”

-Hank stopped staring at his drink, which he had been doing for the past few minutes, and looked up.
-“Yeah… yeah, I’m definitely considering the idea of sticking around here.
-At least for a while.”
+Hank stopped staring at his drink, which he’d been doing for the past few minutes, and looked up.
+“Yeah… yeah, I’m definitely considering the idea of sticking around here, at least for a while.”
 He raised his beer.
 “Count me in.”
 The three friends drank a toast to their new venture.